Why and how to optimize your range consistency ?

 What is a range ?

-As we browse the aisles of a store or navigate an e-commerce website, we are immediately immersed in a vast universe of products designed to meet our needs, desires, and preferences.
-At the heart of this shopping experience is a fundamental concept: range management.
+When we browse the shelves of a store or browse an e-commerce site, we are immediately immersed in a vast universe of products.
+They are designed to meet our needs, desires and preferences.
+At the heart of this shopping experience lies a fundamental concept: range management.

-A range refers to a collection of products or services offered by a retailer.
-It encompasses a multitude of choices—from the color and size of a garment to the flavor and size of a food product, including the features of an electronic device.
-The breadth of a range sets the backdrop for the consumer’s shopping experience.
-It is much more than just a collection of products; it embodies the vision, pricing strategy, and identity of a brand.
+A range is a set of products or services offered by a retailer.
+It encompasses a multitude of choices, from color and size.
+From the color and size of a garment to the flavor and size of a food product.
+Or the functionality of an electronic device.
+Range breadth is the backdrop against which the consumer’s buying experience takes shape.
+It’s much more than just a collection of products; it embodies a brand’s vision, pricing strategy and identity.

-In this article, we will delve into the critical importance of range consistency in retail.
-We’ll explore how a carefully crafted range can influence consumer purchasing decisions, strengthen a brand’s reputation, and contribute to a company’s longevity by positively impacting revenue.
+In this article, we dive into the crucial importance of range consistency in retail.
+We’ll explore how a carefully crafted range can influence consumers’ purchasing decisions.
+But also strengthen a brand’s reputation and contribute to the company’s longevity, with a positive impact on sales.

-So, what exactly does range consistency mean, and why is it so essential in an increasingly competitive market?
-That’s what we’ll uncover in the pages ahead.
+So what does range consistency really mean, and why is it so essential in an increasingly competitive market?
+That’s what we’re going to find out over the next few pages.

 Why is range consistency important ?